 Rats will chatter their teeth when they are happy or in severe pain.
 This is referred to as Bruxing.

-Rats will bug out their eyes from time to time when they are content, some more then others.
+Rats will bug out their eyes from time to time when they are content.
 This is called boggling.

 Rats especially males urinate little droplets as they walk over things scent marking their territory.